genomicsclass/book/pages/normalization.md

 ```

 Notice that although being technical replicates we see different distributions.
 The shifts in median are quite dramatic with changes of almost 2 fold.
-To see that simply changing the location by, for example, subtracting the median is not enough we show an MA plot between two of these samples
+To see that simply changing the location by, for example, subtracting the median is not enough we show an MA plot between two of these samples:

 ```r